joskolenberg/laravel-jory/README.md

 $this->relation('songs', AlternateSongJoryResource::class);
 ```
+Note: mergeTo relations cannot be used by Jory due their dynamic nature.

 #### Setting pagination defaults
 Use the ```limitDefault()``` method to set the default limit when no limit is given.